 The European countries concerned by the implementation of the future European digital identity wallet have quite heterogeneous levels of cybersecurity.
 This is therefore likely to create security disparities in different states, with some certifying versions of the wallet that others may consider insufficiently secure.

-A minimum set of safety rules should be complied with by all Member States in order to ensure a homogeneous and harmonised level of safety.
+A minimum set of security rules should be complied with by all Member States in order to ensure a homogeneous and harmonised level of security.
 This pillar would guarantee all citizens the possibility of using a secure solution on the basis of a certain number of common security rules, regardless of the country.

 Security, trust and regulatory requirements around the future EUDI Wallet: the elements to remember